 Have you ever thought about how to create a messaging app?
 If your answer is “yes”, you aren’t alone.
 But many entrepreneurs put hands down as there are dozens of chat apps.
-The good news: in 2019, 2.52 billion people worldwide use a messaging app once per month.
+The good news: 2.52 billion people worldwide use a messaging app once per month.
 What’s more, these numbers keep growing.
 And here is the twist.
 While many businesses want to create an app like WhatsApp, only a few of them proceed from considering to developing.

 What is opening the door for innovations?
 The answer is a well-thought strategy, features, and quality of the development part.
 So you can get your place in this niche with another interesting app like Slack for handling a lot of people.

-Although, few questions may still bother you.
+Although, a few questions may still bother you.
 What are the successful tactics?
 How to deal with possible risks?
 Will development outsourcing save from falling behind struggling competition financially?
 We’ve covered the crucial aspects, keep reading to find out.

-WhatsApp and Slack: Messaging App Throwback
+WhatsApp and Slack: Messaging app throwback

 The popularity of messaging and work collaboration apps can’t be underestimated.
 The interactive chat apps literary flooded the market.
 What’s more, they are changing the way we communicate with family and colleagues.
 And messengers also impact the way businesses interact and support their customers.
 No wonder that this accelerated growth inspires many business owners to create a WhatsApp or Slack-like messaging app.

 Why do we mention these two apps?
 Both of them appeared with a feature set that facilitated the user’s experience.
 They regularly update the functionality to fix bugs, improve productivity and keep the existing users engaged and attract new ones.